BigBrainTime/multiDice/README.md

 ___

-"a" = advantage\
+"a" = advantage - can only be used in the very beginning of the string\
-"d" = disadvantage\
+"d" = disadvantage - can only be used in the very beginning of the string\
 "k" = keep highest int rolls\
 "l" = keep lowest int rolls\
 \
 Note:\
-When using multiple opcodes to do multiple dice, PEMDAS is not followed.
-Instead the right most value is calculated first and works leftward.
+When using multiple opcodes to do multiple dice, PEMDAS is only followed 0.0.7 onward.
+Eariler versions do not follow PEMDAS and could bug out in certain cases.
+Parenthesis are currently not supported.

 ## Limits